My Top Five Picks of Where To Stay In Mostar

 Recommended reading: Read my other blog posts about Mostar like this one, Weird and Offbeat Sites – the Bruce Lee Statue in Mostar or this one, Street Art and Graffiti in Mostar, Bosnia.

-1) Hotel Mepas
+1) Where To Stay In Mostar: Hotel Mepas

 Hotel Mepas is Mostar’s only five star property.
 Situated in the town center, not far from some of the city’s main attractions, this modern and contemporary hotel features amenities like a fitness center, indoor pool, and a spa with a Finnish sauna, infrared sauna, and a steam bath.
 Rooms offer panoramic views over Mostar and come with perks such as complimentary robes and bathrooms with both bathtubs and showers.
 As the hotel is located in a shopping center, you can also take advantage of the offerings there like the cinema and bowling alley.
 Prices during peak season start around €100 per night.